Best Places on Earth

 That thirteen remote volcanic islands located 960km from the Ecuadorian mainland have been so pivotal in changing humanity’s perception of itself is indicative of the Galápagos Islands’ uniqueness – Darwin developed his theory of evolution by natural selection after visiting them.

 Remarkably, the islands’ defied permanent human colonization until the twentieth century, and retain an exhilarating feeling of undiscovered wildness to this day, while also operating splendidly (and sensitively) as the world’s premier wildlife destination.
 Intrigued by Ecuador?
-A Rough Guides local expert is waiting to help you plan you perfect trip.
+A Rough Guides local expert is waiting to help you plan your perfect Ecuador itinerary.
+And for the best travel experience, check out our guides to the best time to visit Galapagos and the best time to visit Ecuador.

 turtle-galapagos-islands-ecuador-shutterstock_682808902